-You want to know more about the essential trace element selenium?
-Then you are exactly right in this article!
-I will give you the most important information about the essential nutrient for humans.
-It starts with a short profile, about type, function, daily requirement, overdose and deficiency, to the best selenium sources and supplements.
-You will also learn what vegans and vegetarians should know about selenium towards the end of the article.
+Want to know more about the essential trace element selenium?
+Then you've come to the right place!
+I will provide you with the most important information about this essential nutrient for humans.
+I'll start with a brief profile, cover the type, function, daily requirement, overdose and deficiency, and go on to the best sources of selenium and dietary supplements.
+You will also find out what vegans and vegetarians should know about selenium towards the end of the article.

 Here is in advance a short Overview for you:

-Notice: This article is not a substitute for medical advice, but merely provides general information about selenium.
+Notice: This article is not intended to replace medical advice, but merely to provide general information about selenium.
 Please consult your doctor if you feel unwell or want to prevent health problems with medical care.

 Selenium PROFILE at a glance

 Assignment: Essential trace element, semimetals category

 Important for: Metabolism of thyroid hormones, immune system, antioxidant

 Daily requirement: 70 µg (m), 60 µg (f) from the age of 15₁

 Deficiency symptoms: including impaired thyroid function, susceptibility to infections, sleep disorders